aopecho/appdev-chapters/web-scraping-quickstart.md

 You can follow along in the `rails console`.

+### Step 1

-1. Choose a URL with the data you want on it.
+Choose a URL with the data you want on it.
 For this example, let’s pick `chapters.firstdraft.com`.

 ```ruby
 url = "https://chapters.firstdraft.com/chapters/753"
 ```

+### Step 2

-2. Make a request to that URL and save the result in a variable.
+Make a request to that URL and save the result in a variable.

 ```ruby
 webpage = HTTP.get(url)
 ```